 Aggression replacement training program

-Our aggression replacement training program—also known as ART—helps young offenders to deal with their anger and aggression.
+Our aggression replacement training program—also known as ART—helps young people to deal with their anger and aggression.

-If your child has been found guilty of a violent offence, or has shown violent behaviour, youth justice services, or your child’s youth detention centre, may refer them to take part in this training program.
+If your child has been found guilty of a violent offence, or has shown violent behaviour, Youth Justice may refer them to take part in this training program.

-A court may also make aggression replacement therapy an extra condition of your child’s order.
+A court may also make aggression replacement training an extra condition of your child’s order.